GrahamPaasch/pattern-pals/README.md

 ### **What Works Out of the Box:**

-- ✅ **Complete User Flow**: Sign up → Create Profile → Browse Patterns → Find Matches → Schedule Sessions
+- ✅ **Complete User Flow**: Sign up → Create Profile → Browse Patterns → Track Progress
 - ✅ **Data Persistence**: All your progress and preferences are saved
 - ✅ **Full Navigation**: Every screen and feature is connected and working
 - ✅ **Mock Backend**: Realistic data simulation for testing all features